 Traditional IT help Desk were not designed for modern day IT infrastructure and interacting with IT has typically become annoying, clumsy, and complex.
 Technological limitation has led to the underutilization of existing technologies resulting in workforce to become less engaged and the gap between IT team and business grows even further.
 This is why Service Desk software is experiencing a period of rapid innovation and growth because of the increasing complexity of controlling support services in a hybrid environment.

-Organizations quite often use call center, help desk and service desk interchangeably; however, help desk / call centre, as a tool offers only a portion of what a service desk offers.
-They focus on providing only “help” to fix a problem, and are not IT focussed.
+Organizations quite often use call center, help desk and service desk interchangeably; however, help desk / call center, as a tool offers only a portion of what a service desk offers.
+They focus on providing only “help” to fix a problem, and are not IT focused.
 On the other hand, IT Service Desk focuses on supporting IT Services, which could be both reactive “help services” as well as “supporting routine” tasks like resource provisioning, access management, etc.

-Help Desk V/s Service Desk
+Difference Between Help Desk vs Service Desk

 |Problem Management Type||Reactive||Proactive|

 |Root cause for Recurring Issues||Focuses only on a given problem,

 |Helps in identifying root cause of a problem to eliminate recurring issues.